Corona Criminal Defense Lawyer

 - The father or mother of the accused person’s child

-Even if the victim is not physically injured, any aggressive force or violence against him or her is legally domestic battery.
+Even if the victim is not physically injured, any aggressive force or violence against him or her is a legally domestic battery.
 Courts can penalize someone with a fine up to $2,000 or up to one year in county jail.
-If police charge you with domestic violence of any form, it is in your best interest to hire a Corona defense attorney to defend you.
+If police charge you with domestic violence of any form, it is in your best interest to hire a domestic violence attorney to defend you.

 - Prostitution is also illegal in California.
 Prostitution is when one person engages in sexual acts with another person for some type of compensation.
 The police can charge both the person prostituting him or herself and the person receiving the sexual act with a crime.